Deep Fried Bugs Taste Test Challenge | Bangkok, Thailand (Click here if you can’t see the video)

 During my trip to Bangkok, I wanted to try eating deep fried bugs.
-The first time I was in Thailand, I did a video of myself eating a cricket but this time I wanted to try more.
-I went in search of a bug cart.
+The first time I was in Thailand, I did a video of myself eating a cricket.
+This time I wanted to try more.
+I went in search of a bug cart!

-Deep fried bugs are considered a snack in Thailand.
+Eat Deep fried bugs are a street snack in Thailand

-It’s said to be especially popular with people from the region of Isaan – who move to Bangkok for work.
+Deep fried bugs is said to be popular with people from the region of Isaan – who move to Bangkok for work.
 The economy of the region is struggling, the community lifestyle leans towards rural and bugs are known to be a source of protein.
-However, you’ll find bug delicacies throughout Southeast Asia, not only in Bangkok.
+Perhaps that’s how deep fried bugs became one of the street foods of Thailand.
+While they’re not commonly found at every market corner, you’ll find an occasional bug cart in a street food lineup.

 This video is *not* meant to offend Thai culture or people.
 It’s meant to be a fun taste test and to see how far I can push my travel comfort zone.
 As an American, I wasn’t raised to see insects as a food source.
 I’ve encountered many fear factor foods in my travels.
 Insects are the first ones on my list that I’ve felt okay with trying.

 My six course bug menu consisted of: